2021 Hungarian opposition primary: Events between the two rounds

-On 1 October 2021, it became clear that Klára Dobrev and her party, the Democratic Coalition (DK) won the first round with a convincing advantage, obtaining 34.84% and 32 constituencies, respectively.
-Out of 106, Dobrev took first place in the competition for prime ministerial candidates in 85 constituencies; she won by a huge margin in the countryside, while the results in Budapest proved to be more balanced.
-Despite his initial favoured position for the candidacy, Gergely Karácsony came to the second place (27.3%), and, beside few places in countryside, he could practically only win in the majority of constituencies of Budapest, where he is serving as mayor (altogether 15 constituencies).
-As a general surprise in mainstream politics and media, independent candidate without any party affiliation Péter Márki-Zay acquired the third place (20.4%), qualifying the second round, while Péter Jakab (Jobbik) – who though was featured as a front-runner in opinion polls – and András Fekete-Győr (Momentum) were eliminated.
+Klára Dobrev and her party, Democratic Coalition (DK), won the first round with a convincing advantage, obtaining 34.84% and 32 constituencies, respectively.
+Out of 106 constituences, Dobrev took first place in the prime-ministerial primary in 85; she won by large margins in the countryside, while results in Budapest were more balanced.
+Despite entering the race as the favorite, Gergely Karácsony came in second place (27.3%) and won few rural constituencies; in Budapest, where he had been elected Lord Mayor in 2019, he fared much better.
+Overall, he won 15 constituencies.
+In a major upset, independent candidate Péter Márki-Zay came in the third place (20.4%), qualifying for the second round.
+Péter Jakab of Jobbik and András Fekete-Győr of Momentum, both established parties, were eliminated.

-Already after the publication of the preliminary results in the eve of 29 September, Péter Márki-Zay initiated negotiations with Gergely Karácsony on the possible withdrawal of one of them in favor of the other, arguing that Klára Dobrev – as the wife of former prime minister Ferenc Gyurcsány, the most divisive politician in Hungary – is the least capable of defeating Viktor Orbán as the prime ministerial candidate of the opposition coalition in the 2022 parliamentary election.
-Márki-Zay, in return for his withdrawal, imposed three conditions: accountability of the Fidesz government and its corruption cases, adoption of euro and repeal of the fundamental law.
-On the same day, Karácsony himself refused to step back in an interview at Partizán online channel, and offered that Márki-Zay could also be the deputy prime minister in his government after a potential victory in 2022.
-He believed his voters largely would not support Márki-Zay if he withdrew from the primary.
-Karácsony also argued that under Dobrev's leadership, the opposition cannot replace the current government.
-In contrast, Márki-Zay emphasized that the majority of Jobbik and Momentum voters, whose candidates were eliminated in the first round, will support his candidacy in the second round.
-He also argued he spent orders of magnitude less money during the campaign than Karácsony, yet he achieved "almost the same result" in the first round.
+After preliminary results became available on 29 September, Márki-Zay began negotiating with Karácsony about one of them possibly withdrawing in favor of the other.
+Márki-Zay argued that Dobrev—as the wife of former prime minister Ferenc Gyurcsány, a highly polarizing political figure—would be incapable of defeating incumbent prime minister Viktor Orbán in the general election.
+Márki-Zay said he would withdraw in favor of Karácsony if the latter incorporated the adoption of the Euro, accountability for the Fidesz government, and the repeal of Hungary's Fundamental Law into his platform.
+The same day, Karácsony stated in an interview on the Partizán political podcast that although he would not withdraw, he would appoint Márki-Zay deputy prime minister in his prospective government.
+Karácsony also doubted that his urban, liberal base could support the more conservative Márki-Zay but agreed with his assessment that Dobrev could not defeat Orbán.
+Márki-Zay countered that he believed the majority of Jobbik and Momentum voters, whose candidates had been eliminated in the first round, would support his candidacy in the second.
+He also pointed out that, despite spending orders of magnitude less money than Karácsony, he had achieved "almost the same [first-round] result."